Pushing the PRAM: when chips just can't get any smaller

 The first step for any of these technologies is to get a toehold in the market, however obscure: flash, for example, started out by replacing cassette tape in telephone answer machines in the 1990s.
 "It wasn't particularly cheap, but people had figured out how to use it," said Rambus' Bronner.
 "Flash memory took off from there."

-Likely uses for a ReRAM microcontroller announced last month by Panasonic Corp (6752.T), for example, include fire alarms and televisions, which would benefit from its low power consumption.
-Buffalo Inc BUFO.PK, a Japanese unit of Melco Holdings Inc (6676.T), last month launched a line of solid state drives using MRAM as a cache.
+Likely uses for a ReRAM microcontroller announced last month by Panasonic Corp, for example, include fire alarms and televisions, which would benefit from its low power consumption.
+Buffalo Inc, a Japanese unit of Melco Holdings Inc, last month launched a line of solid state drives using MRAM as a cache.
 "You'd like to build the whole drive out of MRAM but that's prohibitive, so they've created a cache that's impervious to power loss," said Steve Leibson, who writes a blog called the Denali Memory Report.

 Niches needn't be small devices.
 Pantelis Alexopoulos, executive director of Singapore's Data Storage Institute, said the government-owned research centre plans to use these emerging memory technologies to reduce the amount of hard drive activity - and power consumption - in data centers.
 Such moves may upend the economics of an industry which consumed 31 gigawatts of power last year, according to DatacenterDynamics.